isteiakakis/number-theory-problem-set-5/README.md

 # Find the final result doing the product of the congruents (smartly)
 ```

-The comments inside the code describe how the new implementation is working.
+The comments in the code describe how the new implementation is working.

 To summarize:
 ```